Camp Parent Jobs

 - To interfere with your child's camp experience.

-Parents are hired as counselors, drivers, and canteen workers.
+Parents are hired as counselors and drivers.
 You'll be asked to list your order of preference on the application.
 All parents sleep in camper or staff housing, even if they are not officially counselors.

 Your work week will end the following Sunday at 5:00 p.m.
 If you are bringing other children home with you, they will each incur a $140 fee for staying an additional night and their own parents must arrange for accommodations in advance (your child is not charged).

 For each week a parent works as a camp parent, a $300 discount will be applied toward the balance of one camper's fees.
-Your child must be registered for camp before you can be considered for employment.
-If your child's enrollment is dependent on you being hired, please put a note on his or her application, which will NOT be processed until and unless you are hired.
+If your child’s attendance at camp is dependent on you being hired, please hold off on completing their registration until you’ve been selected for a position.
+ALL Registrations are subject to the terms and conditions of our Cancellation Policy.

 All parents, even those who were not hired as drivers, must be prepared to drive in case of emergency.
 Consequently, we ask all parents applying to provide driver's license information.